 Preparing for our seventh annual festival!It's that time again!
-We are in the process of finalizing the schedule for our 2014 festival.
+We are set for our 2014 festival.
 This year, we return to The Evergreen State College in Olympia, Washington.
 We'll be in the Communications Building again this year, but a recent remodel should make it much more comfortable than it was before.
 We hope you will join us Presidents' Day Weekend!

 Where and WhenWorkshops on Saturday and Sunday, February 15-16, 2014 will be held in the Communications Building.
 The Friday evening ceili will be in the Longhouse.
 Saturday's concert will be in the Experimental Theater in the Communications Building.
 Parking will be available in Lots B and C and there's no charge on the weekends.

-Workshops AvailableThis year, we plan to offer classes in:
+Workshops AvailableThis year, we are offering classes in:

 Traditional Irish Dance

 NEW!
 This year's program and schedule are posted at the links on the right side of the screen.